virusnik/foodLand/README.md

 # foodLand
 # Intovert - Your Personal Waiter

 The app is designed for people who do not like to wait for waiters and when they brought their order or do not bring what they ordered.
-Personal waiter in the app, you can select dishes from the menu, see their readiness status, and pay using the app.
+Personal waiter in the app, you can select dishes from the menu, see their order status, and pay using the app.
-It's application create for natural introvert and
+It's application create for natural introvert and people who who value time.

 ### QrScanner